ray-project/ray/src/ray/design_docs/actor_states.rst

 An actor can be in one of the following states:

-- **DEPENDENCIES_UNREADY**: the actor info is registered in GCS.
+- **DEPENDENCIES_UNREADY**: The actor info is registered in GCS.
 But its dependencies are not ready.

-- **PENDING_CREATION**: the actor local dependencies are ready.
+- **PENDING_CREATION**: The actor local dependencies are ready.
 This actor is being created.

-- **ALIVE**: the actor is created successfully.
+- **ALIVE**: The actor is created successfully.

-- **RESTARTING**: the actor is dead, now being restarted.
+- **RESTARTING**: The actor is dead, now being restarted.
 After reconstruction finishes, the state will become alive again.

-- **DEAD**: the actor is already dead and won't be restarted.
+- **DEAD**: The actor is already dead and won't be restarted.

 ::